lexStack3/airbnb-clone-project/README.md

 Sensitive data, such as payment information and personal details, will be encrypted both in transit (via HTTPS) and at rest.

 > Why it's crucial: Safeguards user privacy and payment data from unauthorized access.

+## CI/CD Pipeline
+Continuous Integration (CI) and Continuous Deployment (CD) pipelines automate the testing, integration, and deployment of code.
+CI ensures that code changes are automatically tested and integrated, while CD automatically deploys updates to production after successful tests.
+This helps maintain code quality, reduces manual intervention, and ensures fast, reliable releases.
+### Tools to be used:
+- GitHub Actions: Automates the build and testing process.
+- Docker: Ensures consistent environments during development, testing, and production.